Azerbaijan in top 3 in medal standings at Baku 2017

 Azerbaijan ranks second in medal standings at the 4th Islamic Solidarity Games in Baku.

-Azerbaijani athletes won nine gold, six silver and six bronze medals on May 15.
-In total, Azerbaijan has won 33 gold, 23 silver and 12 bronze medals.
+Azerbaijani athletes won 8 gold, 1 silver and 4 bronze medals on May 16.
+In total, Azerbaijan has won 41 gold, 24 silver and 16 bronze medals.

-Turkey ranks first with 35 gold, 31 silver and 26 bronze medals.
-Uzbekistan is the third with six gold medals, six silver and 18 bronze medals.
+Turkey ranks first with 43 gold, 40 silver and 32 bronze medals.
+Iran is the third with 10 gold medals, 12 silver and 15 bronze medals.

 The Baku 2017 Islamic Solidarity Games started May 8 and will last until May 22 in Azerbaijan’s capital.